profjsb/timedomain-taxonomy/README.md

 ## Contributing

+The taxonomy is captured starting the file `tdtax/top.yaml`.
+It refers to other YAML files which contain classification hierarchies for subclasses.

-The taxonomy is captured in the file `tdtax/tdclass.yaml` and is validated against the schema file `tdtax/schema.json`.
+Upon `import tdtax` the taxonomies are merged into a single JSON tree and this is validated against the schema file `tdtax/schema.json`.
 Before a PR, test to make sure that taxonomy validates against the schema by running the tests:

 ```
 pytest